Prinzhorn/skrollr/README.md

 #### done

 A function to be called after the animation finished.
 When you pass a `top` value, which is the same as the current, then the function will be called immediately.
-The function gets a boolean argument `interrupted` which indicates if the animation was iterrupted by `stopAnimateTo` or finished to the end.
+The function gets a boolean argument `interrupted` which indicates if the animation was interrupted by `stopAnimateTo` or finished to the end.

 ### stopAnimateTo()